thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 ---
 I confess that I am not an advocate of testing Ansible roles.
 Roles written in the minimalist sense should fail early, it's the Ansible way.
-To add extra layers of testing seems to simply introduce complexity and duplication, which may itself fail.
+To add extra layers of testing seems introduce complexity and duplication, which may itself fail.

 But while talking to a client about their Ansible journey, I've become more receptive to unit testing of roles.
-With many DevOps engineers working on a bunch of roles the company found errors were becoming noticable enough that roles were duplicated from scratch.
+With many DevOps engineers working on a bunch of roles the company found errors were creeping in.
+Frequent enough that roles were being written from scratch, deemed easier than unpicking spaghetti.
 I blogged about the dangers of [bloated roles](https://thisdougb.github.io/ansible/avoiding-bloated-roles "Bloated roles in Ansible"), and it's certainly a major cause of playbooks not playing ball.
 But my clients situation caused me to ponder if there really was a case for unit testing after all.